MomenGharib1/Ayaura/README.md

 # Ayaura

-### Ayaura is an Ai Image generator app built on DALL-E with the help of chat-GPT, You need to only imagine and let the magic happens 😉.
+### Ayaura is an Ai Image generator app built on DALL-E with the help of chat-GPT, You need to only imagine and let magic happens 😉.
 ### It's a funny app where you enter text and the Ai transforms it into a pic, there's a gallery where you can find all of the others' imaginations, fortunately the name of the artist is not takken so have fun 😂.

 ## How to try the App